localvoid/kivi/README.md

 Library for building web UIs.

-Kivi is build for [google-closure-compiler](https://github.com/google/closure-compiler) ADVANCED_MODE, and it is using google-closure modules.
+Kivi is written for [google-closure-compiler](https://github.com/google/closure-compiler) ADVANCED_MODE, and it is using closure modules.
 There are no plans for distributing it as a standalone library without closure compiler dependency.

 If you are choosing between [React](https://facebook.github.io/react/) and any other similar library, I'd strongly recommend to use React,